maxime-tournier/snap.py/README.md

-`youpy` is a simple python package that does some of what [QGLViewer](http://libqglviewer.com/) does, but in pure python.
+`you.py` is a simple python package that does some of what [QGLViewer](http://libqglviewer.com/) does, but in pure python.
 It provides a QGLWidget with basic viewing features.